Last Updated on

 Here’s the deal:

-Website homepages do not make the best sales pages, product pages, lead capture pages, and so on.
+Website homepages do not make the best sales pages, sales funnel, product pages, lead capture pages, and so on.
 Because homepages comprise of widgets and multiple links to other pages within your site, they are best for encouraging visitors to browse around.

 This is as opposed to following up on a specific call-to-action, which is likely what you want them to do when you have an offer for them.